xlab-uiuc/cdep-fse-ae/README.md

 **All the results in the paper, including both the study dataset and the cDep results can be reproduced.**

-The cDep results can be reproduced by running cDep and it could take up to 2 hours:
+The cDep results can be reproduced by running cDep and it could take several hours:
 ```
 $ ./dockerrun.sh  -a  hdfs,mapreduce,yarn,hadoop_common,hadoop_tools,hbase,alluxio,zookeeper,spark
 ```